 How much plastic are we actually using?

-Think about how much plastic you use a day.
-We're so desensitised to it that it's easy to forget that things as mundane as straws, bottled drinks and flimsy bits of cellophane that seem to cover most things you can buy at the supermarket.
+Think about how much plastic you use in one day.
+We're so desensitised to it that it's easy to forget that things as mundane as straws, bottled drinks and flimsy bits of cellophane that cover vegetables at the supermarket are harming our environment.

 Try as we might to recycle and reuse, recent research reveals that only 31% of plastic waste is actually successfully recycled, putting a huge burden on our landfill sites.
-But also, and perhaps more frighteningly, a lot of the plastic we use ends up in the ocean, through litter, transport errors and through our sewer systems.
+What's perhaps more frightening is that a lot of the plastic we use ends up in the ocean through litter, transport errors and through our sewer systems.
 In fact, the Ellen Macarthur Foundation estimates there'll be more plastic than fish in the ocean by 2050.
-Very problematic indeed.